-Underwriting commission/discount: 0.00% of the principal amount
+Underwriting commission/discount: up to 1.00% of the principal amount

-Net proceeds to the issuer: 100.00% of the principal amount
+Net proceeds to the issuer: % of the principal amount

-See "Summary Information - Supplemental Use of Proceeds" on page PS-8 of this pricing supplement for information about the components of the original issue price of the notes.
+See "Summary Information - Supplemental Use of Proceeds" on page PS-7 of this pricing supplement for information about the components of the original issue price of the notes.

-JPMS, acting as agent for JPMorgan Chase & Co., will not receive selling commissions for these notes and will sell the notes to an unaffiliated dealer at 100.00% of the principal amount.
-See "Plan of Distribution (Conflicts of Interest)" on page PS-77 of the accompanying product supplement no. 4-I.
+JPMS, acting as agent for JPMorgan Chase & Co., will pay all of the selling commissions it receives from us to an unaffiliated dealer.
+In no event will these selling commissions exceed 1.00% of the principal amount.
+See "Plan of Distribution (Conflicts of Interest)" on page PS-87 of the accompanying product supplement no. 4a-I. The original issue price will be 99.00% of the principal amount for investors in certain fee-based advisory accounts; see "Supplemental Plan of Distribution" on page PS-6 of this pricing supplement.